iseekplant/code-test/README.md

 * Add a migration to add a `uuid` to each `jobs` record
 * Update PHPUnit tests that route to the edit job route, to use a UUID, instead of an ID
 * Use the `uuid` as the route model binding key for the edit job route
-* Update jest tests that create links to the job edit page, to use a UUID instead of an ID
+* Update vitest tests that create links to the job edit page, to use a UUID instead of an ID

 ## Task 5.
 Add pagination to the jobs index

 * Using PHPUnit tests, ensure that the jobs sent to the jobs index are paginated
 * You can use eloquent query builder pagination
-* Using jest tests, ensure that pagination links are displayed
+* Using vitest tests, ensure that pagination links are displayed

 ## Task 6.
 Add responsive styling for the jobs index and the job form